hermescenter/gdpr.observer/README.md

 npm test
 ```

-the last command would tell you if the system is ready to run. remind you need mongodb running in the server.
+The last command would tell you if the system is ready to run. remind you need mongodb running in the server.

 ### Special: do you want to try WebEvidenceCollector?